Go to search

 • Digital Operational Resilience Act (DORA)

-The aim of the regulation is to improve the digital operational resilience of EU financial entities.
-Regulated entities must take the necessary security measures to mitigate cyber-attacks and other risks.
-To this end, DORA sets uniform requirements for ICT risk management, incident reporting, systems testing and auditing, and third-party risk management.
+The aim of the Regulation is to strengthen the digital operational resilience of EU financial entities.
+To this end, regulated entities are required to put in place appropriate safeguards to mitigate cyberattacks and other risks.
+DORA establishes harmonised requirements for ICT risk management, incident reporting, system testing and oversight, as well as the management of third-party risks.

 • Data Act